Legal translation applies to the translation of official or private documents that are legal by nature, such as contracts, regulations, or rulings.

 WHEN DO YOU NEED A LEGAL TRANSLATION?

 Any document drafted by a legal professional (lawyer, judge, legal adviser, etc.) requires a legal translation.
 In addition, certain financial documents containing legal concepts will need to be translated by a legal translator and a financial translator.

-SOME EXAMPLES OF LEGAL TRANSLATION THAT YOU MAY NEED:
+SOME EXAMPLES OF LEGAL TRANSLATIONS YOU MAY NEED: